highchair/highchairdesign-com/_posts/2012-07-20-do-i-need-a-native-app.md

 Why is this the most important factor?
 116 million iPhones and 67 million iPads,[^1] that’s why.
 Apple has defined the market and practically defined what a smartphone is to many people.
 Since they are the cultural standard, their delivery system – the App store – is very important to someone distributing an App.
 Without it, your App can not get onto the iPhone.[^2]

-[^1]: If you trust the web, here is some data to back up the claims: [Apple profits up as iPhone sales Grow, nytimes.com](https://www.nytimes.com/2012/04/25/technology/apple-profits-up-as-iphone-sales-grow-88.html)
+[^1]: If you trust the web, here is some data to back up the claims: [Apple profits up as iPhone sales Grow, nytimes.com](https://www.nytimes.com/2012/04/25/technology/apple-profits-up-as-iphone-sales-grow-88.<span class="abbr">HTML</span>)

 [^2]: Not completely true.
 With an enterprise developer account, an iOS App can be distributed within a closed network, say, for company-owned iPads.
 But that doesn’t get the App into the Store, it just gets it onto the device.

 To answer this question, look at some of your own visitor statistics.
 If you use Google Analytics (why aren’t you using Google Analytics?) then you have access to a whole slew of data about your users.
 Are a major share of your current mobile visitors on one platform or the other?
 Can you predict which platform will be stronger if there is an App available?
 Do users in your market prefer one platform or are they more diverse?
 Are Blackberries on your radar (and if so, how much ibuprofen do you have access to)?

-For some companies, this is an easy way to think about it. __”Yes, the main slice of our mobile users are iOS owners.
-Case closed.”__ Great.
+For some companies, this is an easy way to think about it. **“Yes, the main slice of our mobile users are iOS owners.
+Case closed.”** Great.
 For others, it is not so easy, but either way, the distribution network is a key factor in any decision.

-## The Technology Decision <br>(and Why Your Users Don’t Care)
+## The Technology Decision (and Why Your Users Don’t Care)

 The end user does not care how a website or App is built, they only care about how well it works.
-If you answer the question __“What does the App need to do?”__ then you can let the developer decide how the App needs to be built.
+If you answer the question _“What does the App need to do?”_ then you can let the developer decide how the App needs to be built.
 After all, that is their job.

 It’s potentially a bold statement to say that you shouldn’t care how something is built.
 Let me use a more familiar metaphor to explain:

 > I am in the market for a car.
 I know I want a car.
 I know I want four doors, wheels, and an engine.
 I know what it is and I know it when I see it.
 I may not care about color or how many cylinders it has or even how many doors, I just know that I need a car, and I don’t need to know more.
 I can go out into the marketplace and buy one.
 I know I am not going to buy a motorcycle, and I am not going to buy a bus, because I want a car.

-Over simplistic, sure... but that’s what we are talking about here.
+Over simplistic, sure… but that’s what we are talking about here.
 Once you decide you need a car, you go and look at cars and the various options they have.
 There are as many ways to build an Native App as there are to build cars,[^3] and in both cases the engineers decide how they get put together.
 They build them the way that the market wants to see them — sports cars that are really fast, wagons that are more practical, trucks that are heavy duty — and an App can be built to be fast, simple to use, or robust, and sometimes all three.

 [^3]: Totally exaggerating, but you get the point.

 How an App is built is a conversation that will continue to change and evolve as mobile devices become more powerful, screens get finer detail, and development methodologies evolve to match.
 Define what your user’s need to accomplish, and the rest can follow.

-## So you want some examples...
+## So you want some examples…

-No doubt you want to “see” what we are talking about here. __“What makes up a popular App that I might use everyday?”__ Here are two well-known brand Apps and the various technologies that make them work.
+No doubt you want to “see” what we are talking about here. _“What makes up a popular App that I might use everyday?”_ Here are two well-known brand Apps and the various technologies that make them work.

 ### Facebook